Augusta ME: Living History In Maine’s Capital City

 From here, they could transport goods to and from all corners of the world.
 Most fascinating are documents from that time provided by descendants of the Howard family.
 Surviving ledgers list items such as fish, pork, and timber, purchased for cash and barter.

-The store is fashioned as it would have looked in the late 1700’s.
+The store is fashioned as it would have looked in the late 1700s when Benedict Arnold used the fort to stage a march to Quebec.
 Settlers could buy tools, bolts of fine cloth, buckles, buttons, pins, needles, tobacco, pipes, silk from China, fashion dolls, household goods, paper, ink, ceramic ware, and other exotica one wouldn’t imagine could be found in the middle of the woods.

 Fort As Private Home